 The United Nations Assembly voted on Friday (September 21) in favour of allowing Kampuchea's ousted Pol Pot administration to keep its seat.

-The United Nations Assembly voted on Friday (September 21) in favour of allowing Kampuchea's ousted Pol Pot administration to keep its seat.
+Background: The United Nations Assembly voted on Friday (September 21) in favour of allowing Kampuchea's ousted Pol Pot administration to keep its seat.
 There'd been disagreement between members over whether to accept the Pol Pot delegation or the newly installed government in Pnom Penh, that of Heng Samrin....whose forces, backed by Vietnamese, took over government of Kampuchea early this year.